How To Care For Ball Pythons

 These snakes are short and stocky typically reaching lengths of 3 to 4 feet although some can be as long as 6 feet.
 The females are bigger than the males.

 While males are usually 3 to 3.5 feet long, females are usually 4 to 4.5 feet long.
-Although morphs of this species are of many colors, the color patterns of this python are typically dark brown on light brown with dorsal blotches.
+Although there are many ball python morphs, the color patterns of this python are typically dark brown on light brown with dorsal blotches.

 Ball Python Habitat